Introduction

 FRANCHISES

 Franchising is a cheap and quick way to set up your own business.
-By the year 2004, it is estimated that 70 per cent of all new retail outlets in the US will be franchises.
+By the

 Good example of franchise is McDonald’s.